Effective Date: 2/2/2022

 10. How to Contact Us

-You can e-mail us, and our Data Protection Officer at firstname.lastname@example.org.
-If you are located in the EEA or Switzerland, Mastercard Europe SA is the data controller and you may submit your request to exercise your rights to your Personal Information on Mastercard’s “My Data Center” portal or by emailing us at: firstname.lastname@example.org.
+You can e-mail our Global Privacy Office at email@example.com.
+You may also submit a request to exercise your rights to your Personal Information on Mastercard’s “My Data Center” portal or by emailing us at: firstname.lastname@example.org.

 If you have any questions, comments or complaints about this Global Privacy Notice and our privacy practices, or would like to update your privacy preferences, please email us at: email@example.com or write to us at: